Whitehaven Coal is the biggest undiversified coal mining company on the Australian share market.

-Whitehaven’s proposed $400 million Narrabri Stage 3 project would extend the life of the existing Narrabri coal mine from 2031 to 2044.
+Whitehaven’s proposed $400 million Narrabri Stage 3 project (also known as Narrabri South) would extend the life of the existing Narrabri coal mine from 2031 to 2044.
 When emissions from digging up and burning the coal are added, the mine would unleash over 150 million tonnes of carbon dioxide.

 Narrabri coal mine.
 Image credit: Google, © 8 December 2018 CNES / Airbus

 Whitehaven’s existing Maules Creek coal mine is one of Australia’s most controversial mining projects and was strongly opposed by local farmers and Gomeroi traditional owners.
 Despite a massive community campaign that included a two year blockade, Whitehaven bulldozed hundreds of hectares of critically endangered forest that provide important habitat for rare and endangered species like the Superb Parrot, Regent Honeyeater and Squirrel Glider.